Treatment-Resistant Depression

 on patients and society

-Globally, 970 million people are currently living with a mental health condition (WHO).
 Depression stands out as the most prevalent mental health disease.
-With more than 320 million patients, Major Depressive Disorder (MDD) is the leading contributor to disability globally.
+With more than 320 million patients, MDD is the leading contributor to disability globally.
 One in three MDD patients fail to remit after multiple lines of treatment, meeting the criteria for Treatment-Resistant Depression (TRD).

 Treatment-Resistant Depression has even greater economic and societal cost than non-TRD depression.
 Patients with TRD have a worse clinical perspective as the illness comes with more comorbidities, poorer health-related quality of life, and a greater risk of suicide.

-Also, there are only limited treatment options: As of now, only two drugs received FDA approval for TRD.
-This high and growing burden on patients and society calls for a rapidly efficacious, safe and well tolerated treatment for Treatment Resistant Depression.
+This high and growing burden on patients and society calls for a rapidly efficacious, safe and well tolerated treatment for Depression.

 Read more